 16. How I dry my hair - nine years ago my husband mounted my dryer on a tripod and secured it with rubber tubing, so it is "hand free" hair drying.
 I also have a curling iron/hair dryer that I use occasionally.
 But now you can buy a hand free "hair drier stand" on the web.

-17. I found that many of my favorite scissors wouldn't cut using my left hand, so I was thankful when my husband found some Fiskars scissors that come in several sizes (6 inch and 10 inch).
+17. I found that many of my favorite scissors wouldn't cut using my left hand, so I was thankful when my husband found some Fiskars scissors that come in several sizes (multiple sizes).
 I also bought a package of Fiskar kid's scissors and they work great.
 I have them all over the house, in my car and I travel with a pair.
 I use them every day to open numerous sealed items.
 They all work easily with my left hand.

 18. This is a swimsuit idea from Jenny, one of my one arm friends.
 It is made of a stretchy sun-protective fabric.
 Jenny said she really likes wearing it because it is more comfortable than the swimsuits she wore before her amputation!